torstenboettjer/sandbox/README.md

 * **Reliable Rollbacks:** The system configurations are declarative, which allows for fast, easy rollbacks if any malfunction occurs.

 This development environment is designed to be a portable, secure, and easily reversible system that doesn't dictate your final production setup.

+## Key Features

+The sandbox creates a reproducible, isolated copy of all necessary service components.
+This environment is intentionally decoupled:

+* **No Orchestrator Dependencies:** It operates without requiring predefined networks or complex orchestrators.
+* **Operating System Isolation:** Isolation is achieved at the operating system level, ensuring all service components are kept separate to avoid interference with the host system.
+* **Guaranteed Reproducibility:** Built on NixOS and leveraging the Nix package manager, the environment is guaranteed to be consistent across machines.

+While natively utilizing the power of NixOS, the sandbox is flexible and can be adapted to run on major platforms, but with minimal configuration, it also runs on [Windows (via WSL)](https://learn.microsoft.com/en-us/windows/wsl/about), [ChromeOS (via CROSH)](https://chromeos.dev/en/linux) or [macOS](https://github.com/LnL7/nix-darwin).

 ## Technology Stack